Apply for a foreign worker recruiter's licence

 - A list of partners, agents or affiliates that you work with, including any outside of B.C. or Canada

-- Information about your membership with a law society or the Immigration Consultants of Canada Regulatory Council (ICCRC) (if applicable)
+- Information about your membership with a law society or the College of Immigration and Citizenship Consultants (CICC) (if applicable)

 - Information about your recruiter licences in other provinces (if any)